 Goodwill acquired by the Company and subsidiaries in business combinations is allocated to the brokerage business as the cash-generating unit.
 The recoverable amount of cash-generating unit from brokerage business is estimated based on value in use.
 The value in use is calculated by discounting projected cash flows over the next five years and cash flows generated beyond the five-year period are projected based on growth rate in perpetuity.
+According to the result of the Company and subsidiaries' impairment test of goodwill for the years ended December 31, 2022 and 2021, the recoverable amount is higher than the carrying amount.
+No impairment was recorded for the years ended December 31, 2022 and 2021.

-(1) Key assumptions used in the calculation of value in use
+Key assumptions used in the calculation of value in use